kiboschool/course-web-development-fundamentals/src/lessons/foundations/devtools.md

 ## Try it: Devtools Scavenger hunt

-In the Scavenger Hunt, you’ll use the DevTools to view and edit properties of a webpage.
+> In this **Scavenger Hunt**, you’ll use the DevTools to view and edit properties of a webpage.
 You’ll get to explore for yourself what a webpage is made of, and practice using the tools that real web developers use to debug websites.
+>

-- On your laptop, go to [https://devtools.programming.africa/](https://devtools.programming.africa/)
+> - On your laptop, go to [https://devtools.programming.africa/](https://devtools.programming.africa/)
-- Use the DevTools to find the **secret messages** on the page
+> - Use the DevTools to find the **secret messages** on the page

-> ⚠️ If you get stuck on this assignment, watch the video below to see how to solve each clue.
+⚠️ If you get stuck on this assignment, watch the video below to see how to solve each clue.

 <details>
 <summary><strong>Scavenger Hunt Solution Video</strong></summary>